Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 Asthma Australia and Vaccinations

-Based on the information provided, FluMist® is not suitable for your child.
+Based on the information provided, a needle-free nasal influenza vaccine may not be suitable for your child.

 Please seek advice from your GP or immunisation provider regarding alternative influenza vaccines.
-An injectable influenza vaccine may still be suitable.
+An injectable influenza vaccine may still be appropriate.

-• Tamiflu should NOT be taken within 48 hours before the nasal spray flu vaccine
+Antiviral medication should not be taken within 48 hours before receiving a nasal influenza vaccine

-• Tamiflu should NOT be taken for 14 days after the nasal spray flu vaccine
+Antiviral medication should not be taken for 14 days after receiving a nasal influenza vaccine

 For clear, evidence-based information, this trusted Australian resource explains it well: